ibm-cloud-docs/virtual-servers/vsi_faqs_reserved.md

 {: #why-do-i-have-to-choose-hourly-or-monthly-billing-on-the-virtual-server-instance-}
 {: faq}

-Your additional software, storage, and network selections need to be billed either hourly or monthly.
+Your extra software, storage, and network selections are billed either hourly or monthly.